Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 "Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man's enemies will be the members of his household.”

 Jesus made this statement to His disciples.
-And in doing so He warned how there would come a time when the families of Christians would turn against them.
+And in doing so, He warned how there would come a time when the non-Christian members of their families would turn against them.
 And here the Greek translated into the English “enemies” describes a hateful and actively hostile adversary.

-Also note how Jesus said this before the disciples started to preach the gospel.
-So this adversarial problem was not necessarily associated with “end time” events such as those mentioned in Mark 13.
+Also note how Jesus made this statement before the disciples started to preach the gospel.
+So this adversarial problem was not necessarily associated with sharing the gospel with others.
 And without question, countless Christians have experienced this kind of family persecution.

 Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God.

-And this “new birth” is not simply some theological analogy: it’s a genuine spiritual change that occurs when a Christian’s spirit becomes one with God the Father, Jesus Christ, and all their Christian brothers and sisters.
+And notice how this “new birth” is not simply a theological analogy: it’s a genuine spiritual change that occurs when a Christian’s spirit becomes one with God the Father, Jesus Christ, and all of their Christian brothers and sisters.

 But this magnificent spiritual conversion does nothing to affect the spiritual state of an unconverted spouse.
 And those who haven’t experienced this spiritual birth remain as those Jesus spoke of in John 8:44: